Deadline June 1, 2023

-Today, nearly 56,000 awards have been presented to Americans from all walks of life – the famous and the unknown, the young and old – from Maine to Hawaii.
+Today, over 57,000 awards have been presented to Americans from all walks of life – the famous and the unknown, the young and old – from Maine to Hawaii.
 Large corporations and small businesspersons, farmers, students, teachers and military personnel have all been presented National Awards for their efforts to make America a better place for everyone.

 This program was intended as a way to say thank you to those whose projects, words or deeds reflect the best of the American spirit of volunteerism by offering constructive solutions to contemporary problems.
 We search for those doing good work in their communities, people or organizations bringing about the best in the spirit of America.
 There are seven categories for Freedoms Foundation’s National Awards.